-The last swallows have finally fled, the sun hasn’t showed for the last 3 days, the forecast shows more of the same and the nights have really drawn in, so I thought it might be appropriate to explore a topic which is unlikely to surface for the next few months.
-Insect Friendly Flowers.
+The last swallows have finally fled, the sun hasn’t showed for the last 3 days, the forecast shows more of the same and the nights have really drawn in, so I thought it might be appropriate to explore a topic which is unlikely to surface for the next few months – “Insect friendly flowers“.

-….last week in the garden.
-Rose ‘Frau Dagmar Hartopp’….
+Last week in the garden.
+Rose ‘Frau Dagmar Hartopp’.

 Some regular readers may have explored an expanding separate section on my blog under the title ‘The Real Botany of Desire’, but a lot has happened over the last few weeks to make me want to review this issue in a blog post.

-Did you know that 32 of the 50 most common garden bird species in the UK have insects (at all stages of their life cycle) as the major part of their diet?
+Did you know that 32 of the 50 most common garden bird species in the UK have insects, at all stages of their life cycle, as the major part of their diet?

 As far as I know there are no, (and probably never have been), nurserymen who are selecting let’s say Aster varieties for their relative appeal to late season insects, yet there are big variations in the relative appeal in our garden of many Aster cultivars to the flies, bees, moths and butterflies which will visit their flowers with potentially valuable pollen and nectar.
 Come to think of it, wouldn’t it be of value to apiarists to know which cultivars or species of flowers produce the best nectar quality or yields from a given area?

-…. unknown Aster in the garden last week….
+Unknown ( or rather unrecorded!)
+Aster in the garden last week.

 Always wary of drug companies’ claims of human safety, I was nevertheless appalled to find their relative toxicity compared to DDT on a weight for weight basis, in a well laid out summary paper pdf by J P van der Sluijs from the Copernicus Institute at the University of Utrecht – 7,297 times as toxic and 6475 times as toxic as DDT to be precise.
-Click here for more details.
+Click here for more.
 It’s worth also checking out their maps of groundwater contamination with these pesticides in France and Holland to get a feel for what our insects are up against.
 Never mind what humans are being exposed to!
-But never mind ….. it’s just insect nervous systems that are being disrupted by these chemicals………..
-Isn’t it?
+But never mind, it’s just insect nervous systems that are being disrupted by these chemicals, isn’t it?

-….
-Actea ‘Brunette’ last week in the garden….
+Actea ‘Brunette’ last week in the garden.

 Is this why some of our garden visitors from even coastal gardens in Wales have commented on our bumper apple crop, compared to their own?
-Actually its way down on last year, with smaller apples and I didn’t need to do much thinning in June.
+Actually it’s way down on last year, with smaller apples and I didn’t need to do much thinning in June.
 Nevertheless, we still had pretty good pollination and fruit set, given our altitude and rainfall.

 Also driving over the mountain last week I spotted a new sign advertising ‘Honey for Sale’.
 This hasn’t appeared before, and in view of my comments in earlier posts about regular honeybee visits to the garden throughout the year for the first time in 2012, peaking with hundreds of bees on our Sedum spectabile a few weeks ago, I figured I should call in and see what the local honey looks and tastes like.

 Interestingly the owner of the hives, Andy Ryan, happens to be the current chairman of the Lampeter and District Bee Keeping Association.
 I wondered how he came to have honey to sell after such a wet summer?
 He explained that the bees were able to bring in quite a lot of honey early in the year in the very sunny March and April.
-But that they’d used most of this up as food through the wet summer.
+But that they’d used most of this up as food, through the wet summer.
 Then in August/September the bees from one of his 4 hives started to bring in a lot of honey, making a surplus of 55 lbs.
 I bought a couple of jars figuring some of it was sourced from our Sedum nectar.
 And like all natural products it has a very distinctive taste and light yellow colour.

-But Andy’s comments confirmed my thoughts that particularly in an environment like ours, at relatively high altitude and 70 inches plus of annual rainfall, there’s a need to try to plan your garden so that there are nectar and pollen source flowers available to bees, and all the other insects around, right the way through their periods of flight activity.
+Andy’s comments confirmed my thoughts that particularly in an environment like ours, at relatively high altitude and with 70 inches plus of annual rainfall, there’s a need to try to plan your garden so that there are nectar and pollen source flowers available to bees, and all the other insects around, right the way through their periods of flight activity.
 Because a bad weather spell may mean an inability to fly for long periods, and stored food will be necessary to keep some of the colony insects going.

-….
-Helianthus ‘Lemon Queen’ last week….
+Helianthus ‘Lemon Queen’ last week.

-…..
-Sedum spectabile ‘Autumn Joy’ when the honeybees came calling on 9/09/12 …
+Sedum spectabile ‘Autumn Joy’ when the honeybees came calling on 9/09/12.

-….
-Anemone x hybrida ‘Honourine Joubert’ in the garden last week…
+Anemone x hybrida ‘Honourine Joubert’ in the garden last week.

 But what caught my eye was that none of the lovely flower images in either of these articles featured a flower with an insect actually on it.
-So I broadened the analysis….
+So, I broadened the analysis.

-….
-Welsh Poppy, Meconopsis cambrica, in the garden last week….
+Welsh poppy, Meconopsis cambrica, in the garden last week.

 - ‘Gardens Illustrated’ contained 3 small insect on flower images out of about 115 flower images.
 All were butterflies.

-- The extensive wholesale bulb catalogue from J. Parker, including many species of insect friendly Allium cultivars, contained ……… well actually I gave up looking after 79 pages with about 20 flower photos per page and not a single insect on flower image.
+- The extensive wholesale bulb catalogue from J. Parker, including many species of insect friendly Allium cultivars, contained … actually, I gave up looking after 79 pages with about 20 flower photos per page and not a single insect on flower image.

-- The 2013 seed catalogue from leading British Seed firm Thompson and Morgan features 151 plants to grow from seed which carry the RHS ‘Perfect For Pollinators’ logo.
+- The 2013 seed catalogue from leading British seed firm Thompson and Morgan features 151 plants to grow from seed which carry the RHS ‘Perfect For Pollinators’ logo.
 Yet there were only 2 insect on flower images – both were butterflies.

-And finally researching the scientific name for Garlic Chives, Allium tuberosum, which we inherited from another garden and which seems to be a lovely and insect friendly flower for autumn, I came across Sarah Raven’s website.
+Finally, whilst researching the scientific name for Garlic Chives, Allium tuberosum, which we inherited from another garden and which seems to be a lovely and insect friendly flower for autumn, I came across Sarah Raven’s website.
 Sarah has also done a huge amount to raise the issue of the decline in wild pollinating insects, and the value of native wild flowers for supporting healthy insect populations.
 She also has a range of flowers to grow from seed which are attractive to bees and butterflies for sale on her website.
 Out of 169 plants and images there are just 4 insect on flower images with 3 butterflies and 1 of a bumblebee.

-… Allium tuberosum, Garlic Chives in the garden last week ….
+Garlic Chives, Allium tuberosum, in the garden last week.

 So in total, in all these glossy pages stuffed with thousands of flower images which, you will recall from earlier in the article, are largely a life form which has evolved to appeal to insects, there are only 5 butterflies and possibly 2 bumblebees illustrated.

-Is it naive to hope that gradually our gardening media and nurserymen might see that a gradual and progressive shift in the percentage of images selected where insects featured might, over time, help to raise the gardening public’s awareness of these creatures which are essential to the ecology of the planet?
+Is it naive to hope that our gardening media and nurserymen might see that a gradual and progressive shift in the percentage of images selected where insects featured might, over time, help to raise the gardening public’s awareness of these creatures which are essential to the ecology of the planet?
 And awaken more to the issues surrounding vital pollinator loss.

-….. a late flowering self sown Buddleia davidii plant in the garden last week…
+A late flowering self sown Buddleia davidii plant in the garden last week.

-2 unknowns from our mossy croquet lawn (see why we call it mossy?)….
+2 unknowns from our mossy croquet lawn (see why we call it mossy?)

 When the sun shines, I love this time of the year, the changing foliage colours, light and shadows.
 And particularly the ever reliable Cornus alba ‘Sibirica’ (below).
-It always provides a stunning, if rapid, shift through the colours of its leaves before shedding them, lighting the fire of the autumnal leaf season often in less than a fortnight, and exposing the dark red stems to lift the garden during the winter months.
-A clump planted near the greenhouse, which unfortunately has turned out to be sited in one of the colder parts of the garden, always turns sooner and more dramatically than others….
+It always provides a stunning, if rapid, shift through the colours of its leaves before shedding them, lighting the fire of the autumnal leaf season, often in less than a fortnight, and exposing the dark red stems to lift the garden during the winter months.
+A clump planted near the greenhouse, which unfortunately has turned out to be sited in one of the colder parts of the garden, always turns sooner and more dramatically than others.

-And only Acer aconitifolium (below) and a Euonymus match it for speed off the mark as the days shorten….
+And only Acer aconitifolium (below) and a Euonymus match it for speed off the mark as the days shorten.

-….
-Malus ‘Gorgeous’ – a Crabapple….
+Malus ‘Gorgeous’ – a crabapple.